qfpl/applied-fp-course/FUTURE_PLANS.md

 ** Prompt discussion about what lurks beneath the surface of the `IO a` query functionality.

-6 - Except when exceptionally excepted
+N - Except when exceptionally excepted
 ---
 Handling, catching, and rethrowing exceptions.
 Motivate errors as values over exceptions.